Kim-Neuroscience-Lab/mapseq_processing_kimlab/README.md

 ### MAPseq_Wizard.py

-A graphical user interface wrapper for the main `process-nbcm-tsv.py` script, providing an easy-to-use form for all processing parameters.
+An experimental graphical user interface wrapper for the main `process-nbcm-tsv.py` script, providing an easy-to-use form for all processing parameters.
+Not suitable for large batches.
+Use only for processing test datasets as you develop your analysis.

 **Features:**
 - **PySimpleGUI interface**: User-friendly form with file browsers and input fields